 Elder Assessments of Early Material Culture Collections from Arnhem Land and Contemporary Access Needs to Them among Their Source Communities

 The ARC project is the first research project of its kind to be led by a Liya-Ŋärra’mirri (Learned, Wise) Yolŋu Elder from Arnhem Land.
-Dr Gumbula is a leading authority on material culture from Arnhem Land and is able as a duly-appointed Yolŋu Elder, to identify, interpret and re-assess their holdings within Indigenous legal and intellectual frames of reference.
+Dr Gumbula was a leading authority on material culture from Arnhem Land and was able as a duly-appointed Yolŋu Elder, to identify, interpret and re-assess their holdings within Indigenous legal and intellectual frames of reference.

-To this end, the project team has visited Miliŋinbi and Galiwin’ku and met with key elders whose family are depicted in the images.
-The photographs are being categorised into garma (open), dhuni (elder mediated) and ngarra (restricted) access groups according to Yolngu way, and the information about the images is being entered into a database.
+To this end, the project team visited Miliŋinbi and Galiwin’ku and met with key elders whose family are depicted in the images.
+The photographs were categorised into garma (open), dhuni (elder mediated) and ngarra (restricted) access groups according to Yolngu way, and the information about the images entered into a database.

 In 2012 the Darlington Press and the University of Sydney Archives published Mali Buku-Runamaram: Images of Milingimbi and surrounds, 1926-1948 primarily for use of Yolngu community libraries.
 It is available for sale by wider public at Sydney University Press.

 For further reading see Matjabala Mali’ Buku-Ruŋanmaram: implications for archives and access in Arnhem Land, Archival Science, Vol 9, No 1 -2, June 2009.

 Dr Gumbula, Koori Centre, The University of Sydney